-The CP for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
-This document serves two purposes: to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS.
-Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after the Effective Date.
+The CP for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates. -This document serves two purposes:- to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its CPS. -Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after the Effective Date.1 July 2012 (the original effective date of these requirements).